-Revision Date: March 22, 2013
+Revision Date: August 22, 2014

-Wytheville Community College does not discriminate on the basis of race, color, national origin, sex, age, political affiliation, veteran status, or disability when the person is otherwise qualified in its educational programs and activities or employment.
+Wytheville Community College does not discriminate on the basis of race, sex, color, national origin, religion, sexual orientation, gender identity, age, political affiliation, genetics, veteran status, or disability when the person is otherwise qualified in its educational programs and activities or employment.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Crystal Cregger, Vice President of Finance and Administrative Services, 215 Bland Hall, 1000 East Main Street, Wytheville VA 24382, 276-223-4762.
 For further information, see the list of OCR enforcement offices for the address and phone number of the office that serves your area, or call 1-800-421-3481.